Why Is Credit Monitoring Important?

 The sooner you catch activity by an identity thief or fraudster who has hijacked your personal information and used it to take out a loan or open up a credit card in your name, the easier it will be to restore your identity and financial life.

-What Does My Credit Monitoring Service Include?
+What Does My Credit Monitoring Product Include?

 - Privacy monitoring 2